Brent Scowcroft: Scowcroft award

 Scowcroft was the inspiration and namesake for a special presidential award begun under the George H. W. Bush administration.
 According to Gates, the award is given to the official "who most ostentatiously falls asleep in a meeting with the president".
 According to Gates, the president "evaluated candidates on three criteria.
 First, duration—how long did they sleep?
 Second, the depth of the sleep.
 Snoring always got you extra points.
 And third, the quality of recovery.
 Did one just quietly open one's eyes and return to the meeting, or did you jolt awake and maybe spill something hot in the process?"
 According to Bush himself, the award "gives extra points for he/she who totally craters, eyes tightly closed, in the midst of meetings, but in fairness a lot of credit is given for sleeping soundly while all about you are doing their thing."
 Scowcroft had gained a reputation for doing such things to the extent that it became a running gag.

 Personal life

 Scowcroft married Marian Horner in 1951.
 His wife, a Pennsylvania native, was trained as a nurse at St. Francis School of Nursing in Pittsburgh and graduated from Columbia University.
 They had one daughter, Karen Scowcroft.
 Marian Horner Scowcroft, a diabetic, died on July 17, 1995, at George Washington University Hospital.

 In March 1993, when Scowcroft was given an honorary KBE by Queen Elizabeth II, his daughter was also received by the Queen.

 Death

 On August 6, 2020, Scowcroft died at his home in Falls Church, Virginia, at age 95.
-On January 29, 2021, Scowcroft is buried at Arlington National Cemetery.
+On January 29, 2021, Scowcroft was buried at Arlington National Cemetery.